The Organization of Graduate Students in Comparative Literature (OGSCL) hold two conferences which rotate biennially

 Graduate Student Conference in Translation Studies

-Graduate Student Conference on Translation Studies: Reading Between the Lines: Interdisciplinary Dialogue in an Expanding Field
+Reading Between the Lines: Interdisciplinary Dialogue in an Expanding Field

-4th Amherst-Binghamton Translation Studies Conference
+Amherst-Binghamton Translation Studies Conference IV

-The Amherst-Binghamton Translation Studies Conference aims to promote a productive exchange among Translation Studies graduate students.
-The conference focuses on interdisciplinary areas and provides a forum for the exchange of ideas as well as an environment for examining research projects under the guidance of more experienced peers, accomplished scholars, and senior experts.
-Ethics and Translation Discussion Panel" with the following distinguished international scholars working on different aspects of translation and ethics: Rosemary Arrojo / Edwin Gentzler / Moira Inghilleri / Carol Maier / Francoise Massardier-Kenney / Maria Tymoczko.
+This co-sponsored event with Binghamton University focused on interdisciplinarity.
+It provided a forum for the exchange of ideas as well as an environment for examining research projects under the guidance of more experienced peers, accomplished scholars, and senior experts.
+A panel entitled "Ethics and Translation" was convened with distinguished international scholars working on different aspects of translation and ethics: Rosemary Arrojo, Edwin Gentzler, Moira Inghilleri, Carol Maier, Francoise Massardier-Kenney, and Maria Tymoczko.